Lord-Lucius/Lord-Lucius/README.md

-# Hi there, I'm Rosse 👋
+# Hi there, I'm Lucius 👋

 💻 I'm a software and data enthusiast currently studying at **42**.